backtracking/cfrac/notes.md

 * E-fractions from [1]

-* Pell-Fermat i.e. the CF of sqrt(n) for a non-square integer n
 * square root of a CF via Newton's method
 * other ``semi-computable'' functions
   * shortcuts lt, le, gt, ge?